mesibo/python/tutorial.md

 - Create Users (Endpoints)

 Create users from the console by clicking on ‘New User’ button from the Application settings page.
-Create two users  named `TestUser1` and `TestUser2` and generate  access tokens for the users with your App Id.For example,the App Id could be `my_cpp_app` .
+Create two users  named `TestUser1` and `TestUser2` and generate  access tokens for the users with your App Id.
+For example,the App Id could be `my_cpp_app` .

 Please refer to our tutorial [Write your First mesibo Enabled Application](https://mesibo.com/documentation/tutorials/first-app/) about creating users for more information.